Dricklo/Bioinf_JIGCD/README.md

 ## Outputs
 ### Step 1:
-* *data/Human_qc/qc_TISSUE_human.html, data/Mouse_qc/qc_TISSUE_mouse.html*: the ENCODE data for each species' tissue ATAC-seq data.
+* the ENCODE data for each species' tissue ATAC-seq data:
+  * data/Human_qc/qc_TISSUE_human.html
+  * data/Mouse_qc/qc_TISSUE_mouse.html
 ### Step 2:
-* *results/step2_HALPER_results/idr.conservative_peak.TISSUE_SPECIES1ToSPECIES2.HALPER.narrowPeak*: the first species' open chromatin regions mapped to the second species' genome, and the second species' open chromatin regions mapped to the first species' genome.
+* the first species' open chromatin regions mapped to the second species' genome, and the second species' open chromatin regions mapped to the first species' genome:
+  * results/step2_HALPER_results/idr.conservative_peak.TISSUE_SPECIES1ToSPECIES2.HALPER.narrowPeak
-* *results/step2a_bedtools_results/SPECIES1_TISSUE_peaks_with_open_SPECIES2_orthologs.bed, results/step2a_bedtools_results/SPECIES1_TISSUE_peaks_with_closed_SPECIES2_orthologs.bed*: open chromatin regions in each species whose orthologs in the other species are open and those whose orthologs in the other species are closed.
+* open chromatin regions in each species whose orthologs in the other species are open and those whose orthologs in the other species are closed:
+  * results/step2a_bedtools_results/SPECIES1_TISSUE_peaks_with_open_SPECIES2_orthologs.bed
+  * results/step2a_bedtools_results/SPECIES1_TISSUE_peaks_with_closed_SPECIES2_orthologs.bed
 ### Step 3:
-* *result/step3_comparison/cross_tissue/SPECIES_shared_across_tissues.bed, result/step3_comparison/cross_tissue/SPECIES_TISSUE_<specific>_OCR.bed, result/step3_comparison/cross_species/SPECIES1_TISSUE_shared_with_SPECIES2_TISSUE.bed*: open chromatin regions in each species that are open in both tissues and those that are open in only one tissue.
+* open chromatin regions in each species that are open in both tissues and those that are open in only one tissue:
+  * result/step3_comparison/cross_tissue/SPECIES_shared_across_tissues.bed
+  * result/step3_comparison/cross_tissue/SPECIES_TISSUE_<specific>_OCR.bed
+  * result/step3_comparison/cross_species/SPECIES1_TISSUE_shared_with_SPECIES2_TISSUE.bed
-* *result/step3_comparison/cross_tissue/cross_tissue_percentages.txt, result/step3_comparison/cross_species/cross_species_percentages.txt*: quantification of which species/tissue combination have more open chromatin regions.
+* quantification of which species/tissue combination have more open chromatin regions:
+  * result/step3_comparison/cross_tissue/cross_tissue_percentages.txt
+  * result/step3_comparison/cross_species/cross_species_percentages.txt
 ### Step 4:
-* *filenames*: candidate biological processes regulated by open chromatin regions in each species/tissue combination, as well as open chromatin regions shared across tissues, specific to each tissue, shared across species, and specific to each species.
+* candidate biological processes regulated by open chromatin regions in each species/tissue combination, as well as open chromatin regions shared across tissues, specific to each tissue, shared across species, and specific to each species:
+  * results/step4_GREAT_results/4a/SPECIES_TISSUE_biologicalProcesses.pdf
+  * results/step4_GREAT_results/4b/SPECIES_shared_across_tissues_biologicalProcesses.pdf
+  * results/step4_GREAT_results/4c/SPECIES_TISSUE/SPECIES_TISSUE_specific_biologicalProcesses.pdf
+  * results/step4_GREAT_results/4d/SPECIES_to_SPECIES_TISSUE/SPECIEStoSPECIES_TISSUE_biologicalProcesses.pdf
+  * results/step4_GREAT_results/4e/SPECIES_TISSUE_specific_cross_species_biologicalProcesses.pdf
 ### Step 5:
-* *filenames*: quantification of how the percentage of promotors and enhancers in the open chromatin data in each species/tissue combination compares across tissues and across species.
+* quantification of how the percentage of promotors and enhancers in the open chromatin data in each species/tissue combination compares across tissues and across species:
+  * *in progress*
 ### Step 6:
-* *filenames*: sequence patterns that occur more than expected by chance, in the full set of peaks for each species/tissue combination, enhancers and promoters for each species/tissue combination, and enhancers that are shared across tissues, specific to each tissue, shared across species, and specific to each species.
+* sequence patterns that occur more than expected by chance, in the full set of peaks for each species/tissue combination, enhancers and promoters for each species/tissue combination, and enhancers that are shared across tissues, specific to each tissue, shared across species, and specific to each species:
+  * *in progress*

 ## Citations